-Raymond Yu, Watertown (first year of two)

-AUDIT COMMITTEE

-Shana Barmoy (year two of three)
+Raymond Yu, Watertown (year two of two)\ \The first print of the 2025 Annual Report incorrectly listed Raymond as a year one of two Nominating Committee member.
+AUDIT COMMITTEE Shana Barmoy (year two of three)

 Eric Bergstrom (filling in for B.J.
 Poppe year 3 of 3)